VP2 A96 Thomastown Panorama

 At present, we have an anticipated grid connection date of mid-2030, and so we would aim to deliver the project by then.

-To facilitate this, we are currently looking to submit a planning application to the Energy Consents Unit (ECU) by Summer 2024.
+To facilitate this, we are currently looking to submit a planning application to the Energy Consents Unit (ECU) by early 2025.

 Where can I view further information on the proposals?

-Wind2 is at the very early stages of developing a planning application for its Lairdmannoch Energy Park proposals.
+Wind2 is at the early stages of developing a planning application for its Lairdmannoch Energy Park proposals.
 The request for an Environmental Impact Assessment (EIA) Scoping Opinion to the Energy Consents Unit (ECU) is the first stage in understanding what assessments will be required as part of the Environmental Impact Assessment.
 The Scoping document was submitted to the ECU in August 2023.
-Click here to view the Scoping submission.
+Click here to view the Scoping submission and Scoping Opinion from the ECU.

-More information will be provided to local communities throughout the public consultation stages which are due to commence at the beginning of 2024.
+More information will be provided to local communities throughout the public consultation stages which are due to commence Autumn 2024.
 This website will be regularly updated with all the latest information as the project progresses.
+Public consultation information can be found here when available.

 Why has the Lairdmannoch site been selected for the proposed development?